 Permeated with an enticing and sorta (but not intimidatingly) exotic blend of spices, these chicken thighs and tender roasted onions and couldn't be easier.

 In this simple one-pot supper, chicken thighs are bathed in a sauce that's informed, though not overwhelmed, by lemon.
 Warning: You're gonna wanna spoon that sauce onto everything.

 Chicken thighs are coaxed to incredible taste and tenderness in this stew that sneaks in root vegetables bathed in beer.
 Simple to make.
 Complex in taste.
 Unforgettable all around.

 Oven Roasted Chicken Thighs

 "Simple."
 "Perfect."
-"The moistest chicken with the crispest skin we've ever had."
-That's what folks are saying about this crowd-pleasing, weeknight-friendly trick.
+"The moistest chicken with the crispiest skin we've ever had."
+That's what folks are saying about this crowd-pleasing, weeknight-friendly chicken trick.

 Middle Eastern Chicken Thighs

 Fast.
 Flavorful.
 And flaunting just enough Middle Eastern flair to intrigue but not frighten anyone.
 Even kids.
 Swear.

 Chicken Thighs with Balsamic Barbecue Sauce